kunjsharma/react-noob-intro/README.md

 This project has basic code/examples re JSX and React for absolute beginners only.
+Don't use until prototype releases.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).